camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/13-admin/04-administrator-account.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-admin/admin_cockpit_proc_inst_id.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>Now we have to get the process instance id from Cockpit.
-You can find the ids of all running processes after clicking on a process in either the <a href="#cockpit-dashboard-deployed-processes-list">list</a> or the <a href="#cockpit-dashboard-deployed-processes-icons">previews</a>.
+You can find the ids of all running processes after clicking on a process definition name or diagram preview on the <a href="ref:#cockpit-dashboard-deployed-processes">dashboard</a>.
   </div>
 </div>
 <div class="row">